Weekend Watchlist: What's new in theaters, on streaming

 Prime Video

+56 Days: Dove Cameron and Avan Jogia star in this dark romance thriller series.

-Dark Winds: The premiere of season 4 of the drama series makes its debut.
+The Night Agent: The third season of the popular series makes its debut.

+Strip Law: Check out the first season of the adult animated comedy series.

+The Last Thing He Told Me: Jennifer Garner stars in the second season of the thriller show.

 Movie theaters